-The world economy consists of large open economies, populated with overlapping generations of consumers who live for three periods.
-We let $\gamma \in \{y, m, o\}$ denote a generation.
+The world economy consists of large open economies, populated by overlapping generations of consumers who live for three periods.
+Let $\gamma \in \{y, m, o\}$ denote a generation.
 Consumers supply one unit of labor when young $(\gamma = y)$ and when in middle age $(\gamma = m)$, and retire when old $(\gamma = o)$.
-In youth, consumers are credit-constrained, but the severity of that constraint differs across countries.
-In all other aspects our framework is standard.
-All countries use the same technology to produce one homogeneous good, which is used for consumption and investment, and is traded freely and costlessly.
-Preferences and production technologies have the same structure and parameter values across countries.
-Technologies only differ to the extent that labor input in each country consists of only domestic labor, and firms are subject to changes in country-specific productivity levels and labor force.
+In youth, consumers are credit constrained, but the severity of that constraint differs across countries.
+In all other aspects our framework is standard: all countries use the same technology to produce one homogeneous good, which is used for consumption and investment, and is traded freely and costlessly.
+Preferences and production technologies have the same structure across countries.
+Labor is immobile across countries, and firms are subject to changes in country-specific productivity and labor force.